ysengoku/42-ft_transcendence/doc/features/TOURNAMENT.md

   <img src="../../assets/ui/tournament-menu-creation.png" alt="Tournament Creation" width="320px">
 </p>

 - `POST /api/tournaments/{id}/register`: Registers a participant by specifying a unique alias, which is used only for this tournament.
+If the user is already participating in another pending or ongoing tournament, the registration fails and an error is returned.
 - `DELETE /api/tournaments/{id}/unregister`: Unregisters a participant if the tournament status is pending.

 <p align="center">